a-saxy/RePrompt/README.md

 Replace "your_xxx_api_key" with the actual API keys you obtained from the respective platforms.
 > ⚠️ **Warning:** This method is recommended **only for local development or testing**. **Never expose your API keys in public repositories or production environments.** For secure usage, consider loading keys from environment variables (this can be added later).

-## Using PRD to Detect Input Prompts
+## Using RePrompt to Detect Input Prompts

 ### Step 1: Load Input Prompts